Towards the Classification of Weak Fano Threefolds with \rho = 2: E1-E1 case

 Since $\widetilde{E^+} = \alpha(-K_X)+\beta E$, by replacing $-K_Y$ with $rH$ and $-K_X$ with $-K_Y - E = rH - E$, we have that

 Since $\widetilde{E^+} \in \Pic (X)$ is not divisible, we have the following: \begin{proposition} Using all notation as above, we have the following numerical checks: \end{proposition}

 Since we are assuming $X$ is smooth, we can use the results of Batyrev and Kontsevich (see \cite{Ba}) which state that Hodge numbers are preserved under a flop.
 The only interesting Hodge number in our situation is $h^{1,2}(X)$.
 For smooth Fano threefolds $Y$ with $\rho(Y) = 1$, all these numbers are known (see \cite{IP99}).
 In the $E1$ case, since we are blowing up a smooth curve of genus $g$, it can be shown (see \cite{CG72}) that $h^{1,2}(X) = h^{1,2}(Y) + g$.
-Thus checking to see if $h^{1,2}(X) = h^{1,2}(X^+)$ is equivalent to checking the following equality:
+Thus checking to see if $h^{1,2}(X) = h^{1,2}(X^+)$ is equivalent to checking the following equality, valid in the E1-E1 case:

 Using these checks to eliminate some possible cases from the output of the computer program yields Table (\ref{E1E1table}) in the Tables section of this paper.